peakphp/framework/src/Di/README.md

 In example above, a new ``Bar`` instance will be created automatically is each time when creating ``Foo``.
 This mechanism rely on ```Reflection``` to resolve objects dependencies.

 #### Reuse a class instance by storing it in the container with ```add()```
-By default, method create() will always look
+By default, method create() will always look for stored instance of Bar before creating a new one.

 ```PHP
 $bar = new Bar();